Skip to main content

 Area Agencies on Aging in Wyoming (2026 Guide)

 Bottom line: Wyoming does not work like many states that have several regional Area Agencies on Aging.
-Wyoming uses a statewide aging system led by the Wyoming Department of Health Aging Division, with help delivered through Wyoming 2-1-1, the Aging and Disability Resource Center, county providers, senior centers, and local partners.
+Wyoming uses a statewide aging system led by the Aging Division, with local help through Wyoming 2-1-1, the Aging and Disability Resource Center, county providers, senior centers, and local partners.
 For most non-emergency senior needs, call 2-1-1 or 1-888-425-7138 and ask for an ADRC Navigator.
+If you were looking for senior centers in Wyoming, this guide also explains how to find one and lists verified examples.

 Contents